el-hoshino/Tardiness/README.md

 1. Navigate to your Project settings
 2. Select Package Dependencies tab
-3. Add this repository's url as a Package Collection
+3. Add this repository's url in searchbar on top right

 ## Usage